 No such signs appear on Bermuda buses, as they do in the UK, etc.

 Ferries .
 Public transport.
-The seasonal-frequency daily ferry services between City of Hamilton and Dockyard and Town of St. George - see http://www.marineandports.bm/Documents/Ferry/Summer%20Ferry%20Schedule%202013.pdf for the Summer 2013 schedule applicable until November 2013 - provide limited access for the walking disabled and severely disabled persons in wheelchairs (on their main deck, not the upper deck).
-From the City of Hamilton, you can access the ferry of either service in a wheelchair with no problem.
-But ferry stops in Paget, Warwick and Watford Bridge have flights of steps or other impediments that prevent the unaccompanied or accompanied in a wheelchair from accessing the service at all; and should also be approached with caution by others who are ambulatory but have mobility or balance problems.
+The 2013/2014 Winter Schedule, low season, began on November 4, 2013 and ended mid-April 2014.
+See http://www.marineandports.bm/Documents/BMOC/Winter%20Ferry%20Schedule%202014.pdf.
+The high-season 2014 Summer schedule is from mid-April 2014 though beginning of November.
+See http://www.seaexpress.bm/Documents/Ferry/Summer%20Ferry%20Schedule%202014.pdf.
+For these schedules, be prepared to wait for a few minutes of apparent no activity, after which the details will appear suddenly.
+The seasonal-frequency daily ferry services between City of Hamilton and Dockyard and Town of St. George - provide limited access for the walking disabled and severely disabled persons in wheelchairs (on their main deck, not the upper deck).
+Unlike the buses, ferries to and from Dockyard and St. George's (see below) can take wheelchairs for the disabled.
+The Paget to Warwick ferry will take the walking disabled.
+Ferry stops in Paget, Warwick and Watford Bridge have flights of steps or other impediments that prevent the unaccompanied or accompanied in a wheelchair from accessing the service at all; and should also be approached with caution by others who are ambulatory but have mobility or balance problems.
 For further information about ferries relating specifically to the disabled, such as whether they can carry wheelchairs and if so what type such manual or motorized and self-driven and is there is a maximum allowable weight for a wheelchair by itself and/or with passenger, and are guide dogs allowed on board, please contact the Bermuda Government's National Office for Seniors and Disabled (see below).

 Human Rights Commission .
 Suite 304, Mechanics Building, 12 Church Street, Hamilton HM 11.
 Telephone 295-5889.
 Or e-mail firstname.lastname@example.org.
 Human Rights Act 1981 and Human Rights Amendment Act 2000 gives the disabled in Bermuda some rights in theory but in practice, based on complaints from some disabled, have been shown to have no teeth.
 Under the Bermuda Human Rights Act 1981 and Human Rights Amendment Act 2000, a disabled person is one who is registered with any degree of physical disability, infirmity, malformation or disfigurement caused by bodily injury, birth defect or illness, including diabetes, epilepsy, acquired immune deficiency syndrome, human immunodeficiency virus, paralysis, amputation, lack of physical coordination, blindness or visual impairment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog, wheelchair or other remedial appliance or device.
 There are some very serious deficiencies compared to other countries.
 For example, in the USA, Canada, UK, European Community, etc. a disabled person is one with a physical or mental impairment which has a substantial and long term or permanent adverse affect on his or her ability to carry out normal day-to-day activities.
 The latter Acts distinguish disability from short term illness and injury and accentuate that it is the extent of the impairment, not the extent of the handicap, that is important.
 But not in Bermuda.